-The Revaluation Reserve was introduced with a zero balance as at $1^{\rm st}$ April 2007 and it is required to show individual net asset balances.
-The reserve will be credited with amounts resulted from acquisition and enhancement and upward revaluation in the year and written down with downward revaluations, depreciation and impairment losses and disposals or decommissioning of fixed assets.
+The Revaluation Reserve was introduced with a zero balance as at 1st April 2007 and it is required to show individual net asset balances.
+The reserve will be credited with amounts resulting from acquisition and enhancement and upward revaluation in the year and written down with downward revaluations, depreciation and impairment losses and disposals or decommissioning of fixed assets.